-Workshops have been part of the IMsL/IMsBB Weekend for many years.
-Over 700 leather/kink/BDSM women and those who love them come together for the weekend from all over the world.
-For many, this is their first major event and want to build a foundation with skills and concepts at the beginner level.
-For others, they have been attending for years and want to learn something new, different or at an advanced level.
-Based on this diverse audience, the workshops vary in content, skill level and topics.
-Think about creating workshops that you may not have taught before or to push your existing workshops up to the next skill level!
+Workshops have been part of the IMsLBB Weekend for years.
+Over 780 leather/kink/BDSM women and those who love them come together for the weekend from all over the world.
+For many, this is their first experience attending a major event of this size and they are looking to build a foundation with skills and concepts at the beginner level.
+For others, they have attended for years and want to learn something new, different or at an advanced level.
+Most prefer skill-based classes that provide them with take-aways they can use, but many also want to address new ideas and international perspectives on their own communities.
+The audience is diverse, and the event seeks to attract a wide range of experience, demographics and desires.
+Based on this diverse audience, to foster this diversity, we are looking for workshops that feature new topics, vary in content, and/or employ differing skill levels.
+Consider creating workshops that may not have taught before or push your existing workshops to the next level!

 These are the general things we are looking for: